 I’ve not found any online samples of the album, but below is a good version of the first of the Gymnopedies.
 Music starts at the 35 second mark.

 In the Windham Hill Lovers’ Facebook Group, several members were rightly praising this album.
 Will Ackerman commented:

 “When all is said and done, Erik Satie is the center of my musical world.
 When I’m asked about influences in my musical life I cite Erik Satie, a pianist, over any guitarist.
 The stark simplicity of the pieces magically create harmonies I’ve never heard elsewhere in my life.
 It was Eric Satie who gave me permission to strip my own pieces down to their essential elements.
 I have been talking of late about doing a new Satie recording….
 I’ve learned so much about piano since recording the Satie recording with Bill Quist.
 With our piano at Imaginary Road, our mics and Tom Eaton’s brilliant and unique approach to recording piano, I think we can offer something really brilliant.
+We are just waiting for our new piano stools to arrive before we resume recording the final parts.
 I owe Sarah Clebsch (who I’m still in touch with) for playing me Satie when I was (I think) 17.
 That experience utterly changed my life and offered a perspective on music that had much to do with what Windham Hill became.”

 Many thanks to Will Ackerman, Harn Soper, Bill Armstrong for the use of his piano, Frances Stewart, Barbara(s)/Chevalier/Pace/Kafetx/Th.Dorothy Cheal, Hank Dutt of the Kronos Quartet, Starbucks, Club Mardi, Louis Magor and Kathy Smith.
 My love to PRC.